Ningaloo Reef is the best place on Earth to swim alongside the gentle whale shark.

 Glide alongside a whale shark

-There may be 500 species of tropical fish darting around Ningaloo Marine Park, but one in particular really gets the heart racing: the giant but harmless whale shark.
-Swimming with one of these beautiful creatures, watching its dotted skin shimmer in the sunlight, is one of life’s most breathtaking experiences.
-Ninglaoo is the only place on the planet where large numbers are known to visit every year from April to July, so close to land.
+There may be 500 species of tropical fish within Ningaloo Marine Park, but one in particular really gets the heart racing: the giant but gentle whale shark.
+Swimming with one of these beautiful creatures is one of life’s most breathtaking experiences.
+Ninglaoo is the only place on the planet where large numbers visit every year from April to July, so close to land.
 Strict protections are in place to care for threatened species and all charter boats collect data for scientists and conservationists to ensure Ningaloo’s aquatic visitors stay safe.
 Join a tour in Exmouth or Coral Bay and pick a boat with its own spotter plane for best results.
 The Exmouth Visitor Centre can provide you with the many tour options available.

 Merge with "the humpback highway"